ZeeshanJ99/SRE_AWS_VPC_Networking/README.md

 - Route Table RT
 - RT contains a set of rules, called routes, that are used to determine where the network traffic from your subnet or gateway is directed

 - Network Access Control List (NACL)
 -  NACLs are stateless - we have to explcitly allow inbound or outbound rules - they are an added layer of security at subnet level.

+- Approximately 4.3 billion IP addresses in the word

+- Step 1: Create a VPC with IPv CDIR block
+- `10.109.0.0/16`

+- Step 2: Create internet gateway
+- 2.1: Attach IG to your VPC

+- Step 3: Create route table
+- 3.1: Edit route and insert your IG in `target`

+- Step 4: Create public subnet
+- -`10.109.9.0/24`
+- 4.1 associate public subnet with our RT

+- Step 5: Create public NACLs
+- - set inbound and outbound rules for this

+- Step 6: Create a Security group for our app